 Locksmithing is delicate work, and there’s always the risk of damaging a client’s door.
 Locksmith insurance policies help pay for legal fees if a client sues over property damage.
 They can also cover costs from employee injuries, stolen tools, car accidents, and other incidents.

-These policies provide coverage for the most common risks of locksmithing.
+These insurance policies cover the most common risks of locksmithing.

-This policy covers common locksmithing risks, such as accidental damage to a car door.
-Bundle with property insurance for savings in a business owner’s policy.
+This policy covers common third-party risks, such as a client tripping over your toolbox.
+Bundle it with commercial property insurance for savings in a business owner’s policy (BOP).

-This policy helps pay for repair or replacement of a locksmith’s tension tools, key extractors, pick guns, and other tools if they are lost, stolen, or damaged.
+This policy helps pay for repair or replacement of a locksmith’s tension tools, key extractors, pick guns, and other tools.
+It's a type of inland marine insurance.